j-hc/Reddit_ChatBot_Python/README.md

         rolled_number = random.randint(limit_bottom, limit_top)
         response_text = f"@{resp.user.name} {rolled_number}.
 Better luck next time!"
-        # a basic roll game
+        # a simple game

         # send typing indicator cuz why not? maybe they think you are a real person
         chatbot.send_typing_indicator(resp.channel_url)
         chatbot.send_message(response_text,
-                             resp.channel_url)  # and send the message, always add resp.channel_url as the second argument chatbot.stop_typing_indicator(resp.channel_url)
+                             resp.channel_url)  # send the message, always add resp.channel_url as the second argument chatbot.stop_typing_indicator(resp.channel_url)
         chatbot.send_snoomoji('partyparrot', resp.channel_url)  # and send a snoomoji cuz why not?? return True  # return true if you want to be done with checking the other hooks, otherwise return None or False
-        # keep in mind that first added hooks gets executed first
+        # keep in mind that first added hooks get executed first

 # now everytime someone says "!roll 1 100", the bot will roll a dice between 1 and 100 and send the result!

 # there are also host actions availabe but ofc they require the bot account to be the host of the chatroom
-@chatbot.on_message_hook
+@chatbot.event.on_message
-def keeper_of_decency(resp):  # WE WILL KEEP THE DECENCY IN THE CHAT BOIS
+def keeper_of_decency(resp):
     if resp.message == "*some very bad slur word*": chatbot.kick_user(channel_url=resp.channel_url, user_id=resp.user.guest_id, duration=600)  # duration is in secs
         chatbot.send_message(f'i banned {resp.user.name} for 10 mins', resp.channel_url)